MonashBioinformaticsPlatform/RNAsik-pipe/README.md

 # RNAsik-pipe quick and easy way to get differentially expressed genes

+**RNAsik is in active development.
+Master branch is stable but out of date.
+One should really be using 1.4.x branch.
+I'm hoping to merge 1.4.x to master soon.
+Also just FYI have been working on docs for RNAsik here https://monashbioinformaticsplatform.github.io/RNAsik-pipe/.
+Thus far have only made quick start page :) **

 > Why `RNAsik-pipe` cause its sik easy.
 Get list of differentially expressed genes in a single command line.
 > Simply give your FASTQ files to `RNAsik-pipe` with your reference files and press go !
 [Enter] Go now !
 >